JackPairce/Font-Style-Transfer/README.md

-# Font System Transfer
+# Font Style Transfer

 ## Introduction

-Font System Transfer is a project aimed at transferring font styles from one text to another using machine learning techniques.
-The goal is to create a system that can take an input text and apply a desired font style to it, making it look as if it was originally written in that style.
-This project leverages deep learning models to understand and replicate various font characteristics, providing a seamless and automated font style transfer solution.
+Font Style Transfer is a project that allows users to transfer the style of one font to another.
+This is achieved using a deep learning model trained on a large dataset of fonts.
+The user can upload image then the model predict the text in the image, and rewrite it to desired font.
+(This is just a demo, it will be upgraded using cGANs)

 ## Prerequisites